Shinn East

 Is lunch or dinner better at Shinn East?

-The verified hours are Tuesday through Sunday from 1–10 PM, with Monday closed.
-The available information does not confirm a separate lunch or dinner format, so choose a time within those hours and confirm current service details directly with the restaurant.
+Shinn East is open Tuesday through Sunday from 1–10 PM, with Monday closed.
+Choose a time within those hours, confirm current service details directly with the restaurant if lunch-versus-dinner differences matter to your plans.

 What should a first-timer know about Shinn East?